pintotomas/golang-tasks/README.md

 ### What could be improved?

 * A retry can be added after each back off, so we run all requests successfully

+# Task 3

+For this task I've decided to do a simple web crawler, so given a website URL I will print all URLs its linking to, and also I will have a parameter deep, so if the deep value is 2 then I will also print the URLs that are linked in each link

+I chose this task to showcase my ability to work with the standard net/http package and a package that is not in the standard library to manipulate html (golang.org/x/net/html)

+Also, something interesting that I haven't seen in other programming languages is the usage of context.
+For this small application, I'm leveraging its usage for finishing the application in a certain amount of time, since given a url and a certain depth, it could take a big amount of time for the task to finish.
+Since our context has a timeout, it will finish all the calls to Crawl in the stack once the case `<-ctx.Done():` is met.
+There are a more uses for Context in go (Cancellation and Sending values for example), and it's always a good practice to use it in our applications